What is Acrylic Injection Molding?

 - Wall Thickness: Maintain uniform thickness of 0.025–0.150 inches (0.635–3.81 mm) to prevent warping or sink marks.
 Gradual transitions for varying thicknesses reduce stress.

-- Draft Angles: Due to acrylic’s rigidity and brittleness, proper draft angles (typically ≥1° for smooth surfaces and higher for textured surfaces) to facilitate ejection and prevent sticking.
+- Draft Angles: Due to acrylic’s rigidity and brittleness, proper draft angles (typically ≥1° for smooth surfaces and higher for textured surfaces) are required to facilitate ejection and prevent sticking.

 - Radii: Sharp corners concentrate stress and can cause cracking in acrylic parts.
 Use corner radii at 25–60% of wall thickness to minimize stress concentrations and improve material flow during acrylic injection molding.